cjdbarlow/Part-One/adrenergic_drugs.md

 	* Losing a hydroxyl group increases lipid solubility and decreases the potency 10-fold
 		* Losing both decreases the potency 100-fold
 	* Losing a hydroxyl group prevents metabolism by COMT, prolonging duration of action
-	* Changing the hydroxyl groups to the 3 and 5 position increases beta-2 selectivity when there is also a large substitution present on the amine group.
+	* Changing the hydroxyl groups to the 3 and 5 position increases beta-2 selectivity when there is also a large substitution present on the amine group
 * An ethylamine tail
 Consists of:
  * Beta carbon